 By Sheldon Gomes

-Fast forward to today after two divisive Andrew Garfield movies followed by a deal to get the hero introduced to the Marvel Cinematic Universe.
-Most comic book lovers have been satisfied with Tom Holland’s take on the character, but fans of Garfield’s “The Amazing Spider-Man” and Maguire’s “Spider-Man” franchises were seeking more after less than stellar conclusions to their respective films.
+Fast forward to today after two divisive Andrew Garfield movies, followed by a deal to get the hero introduced to the Marvel Cinematic Universe.
+Most comic book lovers have been satisfied with Tom Holland’s take on the character, but fans of Garfield’s “The Amazing Spider-Man” and Maguire’s “Spider-Man” franchises were seeking more after less than stellar conclusions to their respective runs.

 With seemingly no other options, Peter turns to Doctor Strange to try and undo the work of Mysterio.
 However, things do not go as planned and the Multiverse is unknowingly unleashed.

 With all the multiversal threats, Holland’s Spider-Man faces an interesting dilemma.
 He could either follow Doctor Strange’s instructions to send the villains back to their respective universes, where they just so happened to be on the verge of death, or he could offer these villains a second chance.

 In making the decision to ultimately stick to his guns as the helpful friendly neighborhood Spider-Man, we see Peter make some reckless decisions along the way, but there is something refreshing about his naive optimism.
 Seeing Peter be so willing to try the absolute best he can to help, no matter how crazy or dangerous it may be, encapsulates everything fans love about Spider-Man.

 And of course witnessing Alfred Molina, Jamie Foxx and Willem Dafoe all return as villains from the previous Spider-Man franchises was surreal, with Dafoe turning in his most terrifying performance as the Green Goblin, the main villain in the film.